 Completed a screen of a chemical library containing 200,000 compounds and identified several lead compounds with selectivity against VHL-deficient kidney cancer cells.

 Created the first animal model of renal cancer (Sivanand et al., Science Translational Medicine, 2012) recapitulating:

-Created the first genetically-engineered mouse model of ccRCC reproducing the genetics of the disease (Wang and Gu et al., PNAS, in press).
+Created the first genetically-engineered mouse model of ccRCC reproducing the genetics of the disease (Wang and Gu et al., PNAS, 2014).

 Developed a biomarker assay for BAP1 that is being used in clinical practice (Pena-Llopis et al., Nat Genet, 2012).

 Completed a study evaluating a panel of circulating proteins as potential renal cancer biomarkers.

 Investigator-initiated clinical trial (NCT00831480) to determine the feasibility of everolimus preop in patients with metastatic RCC that can serve to identify determinants of acquired resistance to mTORC1 inhibitors clinically.